MTobiason/osp/README.txt

 System Requirements
 *******************

-These programs require Java 8 or newer to be installed.
-Java can be downloaded for free (https://www.java.com/en/download/).
+These programs require a Java Development Kit (such as the one at https://openjdk.org/) to be installed.
+The current code has been verified to run with openJDK 21 (https://jdk.java.net/21/).
+Instructions for installing openJDK can be found here (https://stackoverflow.com/questions/52511778/how-to-install-openjdk-11-on-windows).

 ******************
 Compiled Jar Files